 Conditions InDepth: Multiple Sclerosis (MS)

-Multiple sclerosis (MS) is a chronic, disabling disease of the central nervous system.
-The disease causes inflammation, destruction, and scarring of the nerve sheath (called myelin) that covers nerve fibers in the brain and spinal cord.
-There can also be damage to the underlying nerve itself (called the axon).
-As a result, electrical signals are slowed or blocked.
+Multiple sclerosis (MS) is a disease of the nervous system.
+It causes swelling, harm, and scarring of the nerve sheath that covers the brain and spine.
+There can also be harm to the nerve itself.

 What are the risk factors for multiple sclerosis?